Evomatic/pc-rest-api/README.md

 # pc-rest-api - a simple CRUD REST API

-**pc-rest-api**  is a basic backend CRUD API built in Python, that allows you to FIND, INSERT, UPDATE, and DELETE an individual's computer hardware specs.
+**pc-rest-api**  is a basic backend CRUD API built in Python, that allows you to find, insert, update, and delete an individual's computer hardware specs.

 ## Technologies used